 The group, a rap-rock hybrid with socially conscious lyrics, split in 2000 over musical and personal differences.
 Guitarist Tom Morello, whose life parallels Barack Obama’s in a way that’s uncanny,* wanted to take the group in a more rock-oriented direction, while de la Rocha sought to explore hip-hop, electronica and other music styles.
 For fans of de la Rocha, the past eight years have left a tremendous void.

-It is with great pleasure that I am able to introduce you to the two newest additions to the Racialicious team!
+by Latoya Peterson It is with great pleasure that I am able to introduce you…

 by Guest Contributor Mimi, originally published at Threadbared